How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 Recommendation:

-If you’re iPhone-only, start with web/PWA for productivity and emulators only when you truly need a specific Android-only app.
+If you’re iPhone-only, start with web/PWA for daily tools and use an emulator only when you truly need an Android-only app.

 Which option should you choose? (quick decision guide)